ivanskorikov/ZendeskExplore.tmbundle/README.md

    ```

 3. **Copy Syntax Files**:
-   - Copy `Zendesk Explore.tmLanguage` from `Zendesk Explore.tmbundle/Syntaxes/` to the new directory
+   - Copy `zendeskexplore.tmLanguage` from `ZendeskExplore.tmbundle/Syntaxes/` to the new directory
-   - Copy `Zendesk Explore.tmTheme` from `Zendesk Explore.tmbundle/Themes/` to the new directory
+   - Copy `zendeskexplore.tmTheme` from `ZendeskExplore.tmbundle/Themes/` to the new directory

    ```
    Packages/
    └── User/
        ├── ...
-       ├── Zendesk Explore.tmLanguage
+       ├── zendeskexplore.tmLanguage
-       └── Zendesk Explore.tmTheme
+       └── zendeskexplore.tmTheme
    ```

 4. **Restart Sublime Text** (optional)